CIS-566-Fall-2023/hw04-stylization/README.md

 ---
 ## 4. Full Screen Post Process Effect + Creating Scene

-Finally, I added a post-process paper texture to the scene in my fullscreen shader and created my scene.
+Added a post-process paper texture to the scene in my fullscreen shader and created the scene.
 It consists of a pine tree model and an ice bear model both downloaded from SketchFab.

 https://sketchfab.com/3d-models/pine-tree-d45218a3fab349e5b1de040f29e7b6f9